In C++ specific casts are more controlled ways to perform type conversions. These are static_cast

 dynamic_cast

-when working with classes that have polymorphism and you need to check at runtime if a conversion is valid.
+when working with classes that have polymorphism and need to verify at runtime if a conversion is valid.

 - Do not use